 Diabetic retinopathy is one of the leading causes of preventable blindness.
 According to a 2013 study diabetic retinopathy ranks as the 5th most common cause of visual impairment globally.
-To make matter worse, the World Health Organization (WHO) predicts that “as the incidence of diabetes gradually increases, there is the possibility that more individuals will suffer from eye complications.“

 The increasing risk of visual impairment calls for effective intervention to remedy diabetic retinopathy.
 But this is easier said than done – conventional treatments such as vitrectomy can be risky.
 Acupuncture may offer an effective and safe treatment for diabetic retinopathy.

 An Overview of Diabetic Retinopathy – Definition and Causes